POSTED BY August 10, 2016 COMMENTS (58)ON

 Increase in Card Frauds

 While the ATM/Debit/Credit card usage has increased, so has the frauds related to the cards.
-Most of the times, the card frauds happen due to negligence of the card holder.
-In this post, I will talk about several things you should keep in mind which will safeguard you against a fraud or any crime which can potentially happen.
-The things we talk in this article will be for ATM cards, debit cards, credit cards and even internet banking transactions.
+Most of the time, card fraud happens due to negligence of the cardholder.
+In this post, I will talk about several things you should keep in mind which will safeguard you against fraud or any crime which can potentially happen.
+The things we talk about in this article will be for ATM cards, debit cards, credit cards, and even internet banking transactions.

 Once you have used your ATM card several times, it’s suggested to scratch the CVV number on the back of the card.
 Almost everyone will memorize the 3 digit CVV number once they have used it 5-10 times.
-You can also write down the CVV number in your mailbox and email it to yourself if you want to record it at some place.
+You can also write down the CVV number in your mailbox and email it to yourself if you want to record it in someplace.

 Once you receive your card for the first time, it’s suggested that you activate it asap and then change the PIN.
-Try to avoid keeping the PIN’s which resemble your birthday, pincode or phone numbers.
+Try to avoid keeping the PINs that resemble your birthday, Pincode or phone numbers.
 Make it a random number or some combination which you can relate to.

 If you do not change your default PIN which the letter contains, it might happen that someone looks at it and misuses your card, given they have access to it.
 That’s the reason you should also destroy the old password document.

-If you do not want any sms for a specific amount like Rs 500 or Rs 1000, then you can setup the alerts above that amount, but make sure you do it.
-A lot of people who come from old generation like our parents, uncles etc are new to these card payments and do not activate these features.
+If you do not want any SMS for a specific amount like Rs 500 or Rs 1000, then you can set up the alerts above that amount, but make sure you do it.
+A lot of people who come from the old generation like our parents, uncles etc are new to these card payments and do not activate these features.
 Please do it for them

 Better avoid being late in informing about the incident, because once the money gets debited from your account, then matter becomes complicated and you will spend lot of times in fixing the issue and following up

 Prevention is better than cure …